kaanaksit/odak/docs/course/fundamentals.md

 </figure>

-For example, in the above example case, the command should be updated with the following:
+For example, in the above case, the command should be updated with the following:

 ```shell
 git clone git@github.com:kaanaksit/odak.git
 ```

 If you want to share your private repository with someone you can go into the settings of your repository in its webpage and navigate to the collaborators section.
-This way, you can assign roles to your collaborators that best suits your scenario.
+This way, you can assign roles to your collaborators that best suit your scenario.

 !!! warning end "Secure your account"
     If you are using GitHub for your development, I highly encourage you to consider using [two-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa).